vipin9977/Adventure-Works-insights-PowerBi/README.md

 - `AdventureWorks-Customers.csv` :
     - contains data of customers , target customers & which kind-of products they're buying
 - `Logo of the company` : logo for branding purpose

+## Problem statement

+The sales director of the company is facing a lot of issues in terms of understanding how the business is performing <br>
+and what are all the problem company is facing currently as the sales are not as expected and declining gradually <br>
+And whenever he calls the regional managers to get the current status of the sales and market, as a human behaviour, these people sugar cote the truth and send tons of Excel files instead of disclosing the truth, which made the sales director more frustrated.
+Humans are not comfortable in consuming numbers from excel files, which is obvious reason for the frustration. <br>

 ## Solution